CBG-Centrum-voor-familiegeschiedenis/PiCo/examples/abe-bos/README.md

 # Example data about Abe Bos (Joure 1858 - Haarlem 1954), strike leader Railwaystrike 1903

-This example contains five sources with data about one person, ie. it contains five PersonObservations.
+This example contains several sources with data about and around one person.
 They refer to the same person, ie. the PersonReconstruction.

-## Preliminary conclusion
+## Overview
-* Use roar, pnv and schema.
-Additionally for PersonReconstruction: PROV
+* Use prov, pnv and schema.
-* CBG addition would be the relevant "named individuals" or properties.
+* CBG addition would be the relevant basic classes, "named individuals" and properties.

 ### Terms from examples (https://data.cbg.nl/terms#)

 - cbgt:belastingregistratie
 - cbgt:bevolkingsregistratie
 - cbgt:boekpagina
+- cbgt:dienstboderegistratie
 - cbgt:huwelijksakte
 - cbgt:personeelsregistratie
 - cbgt:persoonskaart